Semipullbacks of labelled Markov processes: Probability kernels

 We find it technically convenient to describe the main construction in terms of probability kernels from a fixed measurable space.
 Let $(X,\Xi)$ and $(S,\Sigma)$ be two measurable spaces.
 As in~\cite[Ch.1]{Kallenberg2002fmp}, a mapping $\mu\colon X\times \Sigma \to [0,\infty)$ is a \emph{kernel from $X$ to $S$} if $\mu(x,\cdot)$ is a measure on $\Sigma$ for each $x\in X$ and $\mu(\cdot, Q)$ is a $\Xi$--$\B([0,1])$-measurable function on $X$ for each $Q\in\Sigma$.
 From now on we write $\mu^x(Q)$ instead of $\mu(x,Q)$ for $x\in X$, $Q\in \Sigma$.

+Recall that a \emph{Radon measure} is a (non-negative) measure defined on the $\sigma$-algebra of Borel sets of a topological space such that it is inner regular with respect to compact sets; that is, $\mu(B) = \sup \mu(K)$ where the supremum is over compact subsets $K$ of $B$, for every Borel set $B$.
 We say that $\mu$ is a \emph{probability kernel} if $\mu^x(S)=1$ for all $x\in X$, and a \emph{subprobability kernel} if $\mu^x(S)\leq 1$ for all $x\in X$.
 We say that $\mu$ is a \emph{Radon (sub)probability kernel} if moreover $S$ is a topological space, $\Sigma$ is its Borel $\sigma$-algebra and every $\mu^x$ is a Radon (sub)probability measure on $\Sigma$.

 Thus a Markov kernel in the definition of LMP above is a subprobability kernel from $S$ to itself.

 When $\mu$ is a kernel from $X$ to $S$, we write $(S,\Sigma,\mu)$ instead of $\mu$ when $(X,\Xi)$ is understood and we wish to make $S$ and $\Sigma$ explicit.